 Some of our projects don't allow for user input - instead they use randomly generated values.
 So we have no control over what values will be used when the program is run!
 For test purposes, in a situation like this, we can modify the program's code temporarily so we can control the value used.
-Hence, in our Numbers project, for example, we could change the line and greater than or equal to operators.
+Hence, in our Numbers project, for example, we could change the line

 '''

-no = Random(0, 24) - 12
+no = Random(0,24) - 12

+to

 no = -7

 '''

-This also applies to less than or equal to
+This also applies to less than or equal to and greater than or equal to operators.